guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ## 4. Related Works

+Pre-trained language models [6][7] store the text context for the downstream tasks and improve their performance.

+As the model size becomes larger, GPT-3[5] achieves strong performance on many NLP datasets and demonstrate that scaling up language models greatly improves task-agnostic, few-shot performance.
+ChatGPT [1] fine-tunes with the alignment dataset, based on GPT-3, shows great performance on real world NLP tasks.

 Auto-GPT [2] proposes the goal that attempts to make GPT-4 fully autonomous, which is a great work and do not conflict to our method.
 Auto-GPT try to solve the problem that let ChatGPT interact with the internet.
 Our method focus on the problem that let human teach ChatGPT.